Local Setup Source Repository

 Step 3: Install Dependencies

-Install dependencies using pnpm:
+Install the project dependencies using pnpm.

 pnpm install